alsyundawy/Spotify-Ad-free/README.md

 ### Project Overview

-You can easily import the blocker list into any Ad-blocker or download the pre-made Ad-Free versions.
+You can easily import the "blocker" (filters) list into any Ad-blocker or download the pre-made Ad-Free versions.
+A HOSTS file is not a "crack".

-### Official client(s) and download information
+### Official client(s) & download information

 * [Android Alpha Google Group](https://groups.google.com/forum/#!forum/spotify-android-alpha/join)
 * [Android Beta Google Group](https://groups.google.com/forum/#!forum/spotify-android-beta/join)